 While there’s no way to prevent tearing during delivery completely (sorry mama!), there are things you can do to minimize how severe the tear will be.

 - Proper nutrition: Healthy food translates to healthier skin, which translates to stretchier skin!
 Dial in your diet well in advance if it’s not too late.
-Not sure what to eat?
-The Pregnancy Cookbook can help!

 - Pelvic floor exercises: this can simply involve regularly doing your kegels.
 But I’m a HUGE advocate for pelvic floor health and exercise during pregnancy and postpartum.
 It makes such a difference in your recovery.
 The Juna prenatal fitness program is exactly what you need for a strong core and pelvic floor